HVAC Systems Buying Guide of 2024: Which is the Best?

 Mini-split HVAC systems are designed to allow individual areas and rooms to be heated and cooled individually.

-Ductless HVAC systems use small units (often wall mounted) that are individually located, but interconnected to a condenser/compressor located outdoors.
+Ductless HVAC systems use small units (often wall-mounted) that are individually located but interconnected to a condenser/compressor outdoors.

-In this design, each room can be a different temperature, or each unit can be programmed the same.
+In this design, each room can have a different temperature, or each unit can be programmed differently.

-Ductless systems are very scalable and although they can be expensive to install, are likely the most flexible HVAC system available.
+Ductless systems are very scalable and, although expensive to install, are likely the most flexible HVAC systems available.

 Geothermal